FavourTayo/VersaBuy-Analysis/README.md

  ### Product Performance Analysis
  - As discount increases, the average profit margin decreases steadily and then sharply.
 Initially between 0% and 20% discount, the profit margin stays relatively close to 0%, slightly positive or neutral.
 Beyond the 20–40% discount range, the profit margin starts to dip below 0%—indicating losses begin here.From 40% onwards, the decline becomes steep, with many values droppings to -50% to -200%, suggesting that at high discounts, the company is losing money heavily.
-##### Below is a chart showing impact of Discount on the profit margin.
+##### Below is a chart showing the impact of Discount on the profit margin.
 The Entire Product Performance Dashboard can be downloaded <a href="https://github.com/FavourTayo/VersaBuy-Analysis/blob/main/Screenshot/Product%20Performance%20Dashboard.jpg">here</a>
 ![Screenshot](https://github.com/FavourTayo/VersaBuy-Analysis/blob/main/Screenshot/Impact%20of%20Profit%20on%20Discount%205.jpg)
 -	Nearly half of total company revenue comes from just three sub categories— Phones, Bookcases, and Copiers.
 These three subcategories accounted for $1.19M out of the total revenue of $2.54M.
 Phones and Bookcases, while high in sales volume, yield low profit margins, likely due to discounting or high input costs.
 Copiers stand out with both healthy sales and strong profit margins, serving as a model for scalable, profitable growth.
 It is important to note that just like copiers, although not part of the top three, chairs also have a balanced sales volume and profit margins.